OpenNMT/OpenNMT-py/docs/source/FAQ.md

 * alignments use the standard "Pharaoh format", where a pair `i-j` indicates the i<sub>th</sub> word of source language is aligned to j<sub>th</sub> word of target language.
 * Example: {'src': 'das stimmt nicht !'; 'output': 'that is not true ! ||| 0-0 0-1 1-2 2-3 1-4 1-5 3-6'}
-* Using the`-tgt` option when calling `translate.py`, we output alignments between the source and the gold target rather than the inferred target, assuming we're doing evaluation.
+* Using `-tgt` and `-gold_align` options when calling `translate.py`, we output alignments between the source and the gold target rather than the inferred target, assuming we're doing evaluation.
 * To convert subword alignments to word alignments, or symetrize bidirectional alignments, please refer to the [lilt scripts](https://github.com/lilt/alignment-scripts).

 ### Supervised learning on a specific head